spjmurray/puppet-puppet/README.md

 hiera to cleanly separate code from data.
 Puppet defaults are typically sufficient to create a working setup.
-The puppet::config class calls hiera_hash under the covers so it is possible to define configuration in common, role or node specific configuration files
+The puppet::config class calls hiera_hash under the covers so it is possible to define configuration in common, role or node specific configuration files.
+Please refer to individual submodule documentation for additional configuration reference.

 ##Usage